ADD CONDITION

 What should I do if my cough persists?

-You should stop using the product and ask a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.
+You should stop using the product and consult a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.

 Is this drug safe for children under 2 years?

-You should ask a doctor before using this product for children under 2 years of age.
+You should ask a doctor before using this drug for children under 2 years of age.

 How should I store this drug?

-Store at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.
+Store the drug at room temperature, away from excessive heat or sunlight, and do not use it if the primary bag seal has been torn or broken.

-Are there any warnings for using this product?
+Are there any warnings associated with this drug?

 Packaging Info